Frequently Asked Questions

 - Alberta Association of the Deaf - Deaf Youth Camp

 - Edmonton Association of the Deaf - Summer Day Camp

-- Metro Continuing Education - Junior High Cool School
+- Metro Continuing Education - Elementary & Junior High Cool School

 Is the Alberta School for the Deaf available for booking by the general public?

-- No. Alberta School for the Deaf is a purpose built facility designed to meet the educational and community needs of the d/Deaf and Hard of Hearing community.
+- No. Alberta School for the Deaf is a purpose-built facility designed to meet the educational and community needs of the d/Deaf and Hard of Hearing community.
 It is for exclusive use for the community in which it was designed and built for.
-While space in the buildling is not available and neitehr are the tennis courts, the soccer fields west of the buildilng are available for booking.
-Please contact the City of Edmonton for more information about the Joint Use Pool agreement.
+While space in the buildling is not available, the soccer fields west of the buildilng are available for booking through the City of Edmonton.